grodansparadis/vscp-helper-lib/docs/vscphlp_blockingreceiveeventex.md

 ### Return Value
-Return VSCP_ERROR_SUCCESS on success, VSCP_ERROR_ERROR on failure.
-If the connection is closed VSCP_ERROR_CONNECTION is returned.
-VSCP_ERROR_PARAMETER is returned if called while in a receive loop.
+  * CANAL_ERROR_SUCCESS on success or an error code on failure.
+  * VSCP_ERROR_CONNECTION is returned if not connected to the server.
+  * VSCP_ERROR_PARAMETER is returned if the pointer to the event ex is NULL or if the interface is in the receive loop mode.
+  * VSCP_ERROR_ERROR is returned if the server returns an error.
+  * VSCP_ERROR_RCV_EMPTY if no event is available.
+  * VSCP_ERROR_MEMORY if memory allocation fails.
+  * VSCP_ERROR_READ if the read operation to get event fails.
+  * VSCP_ERROR_CONVERSION if the conversion of the event fails.

 ### Description
-Blocking receive one VSCP event from the remote VSCP server if there is one available in the server queue.
+Blocking receive of one VSCP event from the remote VSCP server.

 #### C example